 With the interesting undersea terrain, wrecks, colorful coral reefs, macro life, a variety of fish, nurse sharks, stingrays and turtles, and scenic coastal landscapes and historic landmarks as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 The new Blaise Diagne International Airport just outside Dakar is now in operation.
 Regular flights from major European and African cities and New York and Washington are available.
-Taxis and car rapides (mid-size bus/vans) are the primary form of transportation around the city.
-Cars, motorbikes and scooters are also for rent.
+Taxis and car rapides (mid-size bus/vans) are the primary forms of transportation around the city.
+Cars, motorbikes, and scooters are also for rent.

 Things to do in Dakar (aside from scuba diving)